The Facts

 Are you opposed to the homeless?

 Absolutely not!
 We all agree that there needs to be solutions to helping the homeless throughout the State of Minnesota.
-We are opposed to opening an unregulated permanent Sacred Settlement with minimal rights from the city and neighbors and inadequate planning by the organizers.
+We are opposed to opening an unregulated permanent Sacred Settlement with minimal engagement from the city and neighbors.
 There is little that can be done once the settlement is in place if things go wrong and the settlement isn’t a success.
 This is one of our main concerns with the current proposal.
 The Church is only accountable to themselves once the settlement is in place.

 Have you tried working directly with Church of the Open Door?

 We have directly engaged the leaders at Church of the Open Door during community meetings they invited us to and other venues outside of those wider meetings.
-We have not received adequate responses or plans addressing our concerns.
+We did not received adequate responses or plans addressing our concerns at these meetings.

 Does Maple Grove currently have a need for a Sacred Settlement or Homeless Shelter?